 (1) The Company reports non-GAAP measures which include cash costs per ounce, all-in sustaining cost per ounce, total production cost per ounce, total production cost per tonne, average realized silver price per ounce, working capital, adjusted EPS and cash flow per share.
 These measures are widely used in the mining industry as a benchmark for performance, but do not have a standardized meaning and may differ from methods used by other companies with similar descriptions.

-The table below represents the quarterly operating and cost parameters at each of the Company’s mining operations.
+The table below represents the quarterly operating and cost parameters at each of the Company’s five producing silver mines during the quarter.

 Ore Processed / Tonnes Milled